 A: No, you do not have to staircase and there is no pressure to do so.
 However, you should be mindful that shared ownership rent is payable until/if 100% ownership is achieved which means you could be paying rent after you have paid the mortgage on the share you own.
-Our sales team often run staircasing offers and you can find more information on our website.
+Please contact our staircasing team for any enquirers regarding purchasing more shares and available incentives.